sadhchanGitHub/transformer-from-scratch-news-classifier/README.md

 Code
 Predicted Category: Sci/Tech
 Running Tests
 This project uses pytest for testing.
-To run the full test suite, navigate to the project root and run: code
+To run the full test suite, navigate to the project root and run:```bash pytest code
-Bash
-pytest
+Code
-Acknowledgments
+## Acknowledgments
 The core concepts and architectural patterns implemented here were learned from and inspired by several excellent educational resources, including Jay Alammar's "The Illustrated Transformer" and Andrej Karpathy's "Let's build GPT".
-Start typing a prompt